csharpie/typescript-to-js-example/README.md

 node_modules/

-- these are the js libraries you'll need to run webpack and use typescript to compile your code
+- these are the js libraries you'll need to run webpack and use TypeScript to compile your code
 - never check this directory into source control; your devops pipeline should take care of installing these libraries in production

 src/